Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: System Model

 We divide time into different episodes, each of which is divided into equal time slots.
 At each episode $m$, a specific task $V_m$ is executed by the speaker-listener pair.
 At the beginning of slot $n$ in episode $m$, the speaker observes event $e_{m,n}^S$ as the state of the environment.
 We define $e_{m,n}^L$ as the reconstructed event of the listener, at time slot $n$ of episode $m$.
-Let $\mathcal{B}_{m,n}^S$, $\mathcal{B}_{m,n}^L$, and $\mathcal{B}_{m,n}$ be, respectively, the transmitted description of the speaker, the inferred description of the listener, and the completed description at the listener, at slot $n$ of episode $m$.
+Let $\mathcal{B}_{m,n}^S$, $\mathcal{B}_{m,n}^L$, and $\mathcal{B}_{m,n}$ be, respectively, the transmitted description of the speaker, the inferred description of the listener, and the completed description on the listener, at slot $n$ of episode $m$.
 Fig. \ref{Figs:System_Model} illustrates the proposed goal-oriented semantic communication system.
 Here, the speaker observes an event \emph{$e_{m,n}^S$} and must describe it using $\mathcal{B}_{m,n}^S$.
 Then, the listener attempts to complete the received description based on its own inference and, then, reconstruct the observed event as \emph{$e_{m,n}^L$}.
 Finally, the listener takes an action in the environment based on the reconstructed event.
+It is worth noting that $e_{m,n}^L$ is considered to be equal to $e_{m,n}^S$, if and only if the listener's action based on $e_{m,n}^L$ is equal to the listener's action based on $e_{m,n}^S$.
 Then, the environment transitions to the next event, which depends on the reconstructed event of the listener (which in fact determines its taken action) and the current observed event of the speaker.